irrustible/futures-micro/README.md

 * Bootstrap tools:
   * `poll_fn` - wrap a function into a future.
-  * deprecated: `poll_state` - wrap a function and some state into a future.
+  * dropped: `poll_state` - wrap a function and some state into a future.
     ```rust
-    /// deprecated
+    /// outdated
     poll_state(INITIAL, |state, ctx| {...}).await

     /// replacement (NOTE: `*state` should be replaced by `state`)